AnkitSharma-007/blogsite/README.md

     { path: 'addpost', component: BlogEditorComponent, canActivate: [AuthGuard] }, { path: 'editpost/:id', component: BlogEditorComponent, canActivate: [AuthGuard] },

-Thus we have successfully configured Google authentication for our application.
+Thus we have successfully configured Google authentication and implemented auth guards for our application.

 This completes our application.
 We learned how to create a simple blogging application using Angular on frontend and cloud firestore as database.